SpiritBreaker226/pokemon-rewind/README.md

 - For Card Types, Sub or Super Types, they need to access the endpoint when doing a back-up.
 Get the current Card Types, Sub and Super Types from the database and compare it with those from the endpoint; any new Card Types, Sub or Super Types add them to their respected tables.
 - Card Text is in a table with the Card table because a card can have multiple texts or the JSON response has the Text in an array.
 - Add the Ability fields to the Card model and table because the Ability of a card is optional.
 Ability is one per card if the card has one and keeps the number of helper tables that need to use with a card to a minimum, which makes maintaining such a system too much.
-- Weaknesses and Resistances have elements Types and Value in an object, which will be in a polymorphic association table.
-- Since Retreat Cost uses many types of qualities, it can be in the same link table as Types.
+- Since Retreat Cost, Weaknesses and Resistances uses the same fields, they merge into one table called Card Groups.
+So to access the different parts of Card Groups, you will need to throw the card directly.
+That way, it reads better as you know what that cards Weaknesses, resistances and retreat cost.

 ## Installation and running this solution